 In 2016, Dugosh and colleagues published a systematic analysis of studies of psychosocial interventions used in conjunction with MAT approaches.17 The most commonly studied psychosocial interventions were contingency management and cognitive behavioral therapy.17 Psychosocial interventions in combination with MAT were found to be effective in treating opioid dependence.
 However, the extent of the benefit was variable due to different study types, measured outcomes, medications used, and interventions performed.17 Further research is necessary to elucidate the optimal types of psychosocial interventions needed to meet individual patient needs.

 Such a dual “psychosocial intervention plus medication” approach to treatment is consistent with our knowledge of opioid dependence and the 2 primarily affected brain regions (see Issue 1): the cortex (responsible for decision-making, thinking, reasoning, and planning) and the limbic system (responsible for basic drives, urges, rewards, and pleasure).18

-MAT has been proven effective in opioid-dependent patients, yet most patients do not receive it.3 In fact, according to a 2015 analysis based on data from the National Survey of Drug Use and Health (NSDUH), only about 20% of Americans with an opioid use disorder received any kind of treatment from 2009 to 2013.19 (The NSDUH does not independently track the use of MAT.19) The goals for opioid use disorder treatment include treatment retention, opioid use reduction or abstinence, and reduction in the frequency and severity of opioid use episodes.20
+MAT has been proven effective in opioid-dependent patients, yet most patients do not receive it.3 In fact, according to a 2015 analysis based on data from the National Survey of Drug Use and Health (NSDUH), only about 20% of Americans with an opioid use disorder received any kind of treatment from 2009 to 2013.19 (The NSDUH does not independently track the use of MAT.19) Goals of opioid-dependence treatment include opioid use reduction or abstinence, as well as treatment retention.20